 Photographing Action: Using the phone on your camera to photograph action can be quite tricky, but not impossible.
 If you’re in a low light situation, you can forget about it (unless you want blurry photos).
 If you have plenty of light to work with, your best option would be to shoot a burst of images.
 Due to the significant “shutter lag” phones have, you probably won’t capture the peak of the action with a single shot.
 By shooting a burst (just hold down the shutter button), you greatly increase the chances of getting the shot you want.

 Optical vs. Digital Zoom: Unless you have an optical zoom on your phone (typically only available if your phone has more than one lens), you should probably ignore the zoom option.
-Once you start using a digital zoom, image quality quickly deteriorates.
-For serious photography, you should refrain from using digital zoom.
+Once you start using digital zoom, image quality quickly deteriorates.
+For serious photography, you should refrain from using the digital zoom.

 Low Light Photography: Low light photography with your phone is difficult, but not impossible.
 Your phone will usually set the shutter speed quite low, which means there’s a greater chance of motion blur.
 Of course, if you’re aware of this, you can compensate.
 Here’s an image I created by panning with the streetcar as it rolled along the tracks of Market Street in San Francisco.